tilburgsciencehub/website/content/building-blocks/prepare-your-data-for-analysis/data-visualization/statistical-testing-inside-ggplot.md

 {{% /codeblock %}}

 ### Statistical Analysis using Rstatix
-In this building block, i will use the `compare_means()` function from the rstatix package.
-Using rstatix alongside ggpubr in R provides a streamlined workflow for both statistical testing and visualization, particularly suited for users working with the ggplot2 system. rstatix offers easy-to-use functions for conducting statistical tests, such as t-tests and ANOVA, which can then be directly incorporated into ggpubr for creating informative visualizations.
+In this building block, I will use the `compare_means()` function from the rstatix package. rstatix offers easy-to-use functions for conducting statistical tests, such as t-tests and ANOVA, which can then be directly incorporated into ggpubr for creating informative visualizations.
 This integration with the ggplot2 ecosystem enhances the ease and efficiency of the analysis process.

 #### Step 3: Performing T-Test with rstatix
-The compare_means function compares the average (mean) values of a certain variable across different groups.
-Here's a simple breakdown of how to use it:
+The compare_means function in rstatix is designed to compare the mean values of a specific variable across different groups.
+Here's a structured guide on how to use this function:

+- **Syntax**:
--  *Syntax*: compare_means(formula, data, method, ref.group)
+  - compare_means(formula, data, method, ref.group)
+- **Components:**
-   -  formula: You write what you want to compare here.
+- formula: This is where you specify the comparison you want to make.
-      -  For example, height ~ gender means you want to compare the average height across genders.
+  - Example: height ~ gender implies comparing the average height across different genders.
-   -  *data*: Here you specify your dataset
+- data: This parameter is used to specify the dataset in which the comparison is to be made.
-   -  *method*: This tells the function what statistical test to use.
+- method: This parameter defines the statistical test to be used for comparison.
-   -  *ref.group*: the reference group for comparison.
+- ref.group: This is the reference group against which other groups are compared.
-      -  If your groups are 'A', 'B', and 'C', and you choose 'A' as the reference, the function will compare 'B' and 'C' against 'A'.
+  - Example: If you have groups 'A', 'B', and 'C', and 'A' is set as the reference group, the function will compare 'B' and 'C' with 'A'.

+This function is a powerful tool for conducting and interpreting various statistical comparisons, particularly useful in data analysis and research.

 {{% codeblock %}}